 - Value: $100 to $1,500+

-On the reverse of some 2004 Wisconsin quarters, there is an extra leaf on the corn stalk.
-There are two varieties: the “High Leaf” and the “Low Leaf.”
 These varieties occurred due to a die gouge.
-The “Extra Leaf” varieties are highly sought after and can sell for between $100 to $1,500 or more, depending on condition and grade.
+The “Extra Leaf” varieties are highly sought after and these quarters can be worth $100 to $1,500 or more, depending on condition and grade.

-1999 Georgia State Quarter Clad Layer Missing
+1999 Georgia State Quarter Errors

 - Error Type: Missing Clad Layer